COVID-19 Resources for Older Adults and Caregivers

 - COVID-19 Resources From USA.gov: Information about tax credits, Economic Impact Payments, government loans, and other forms of financial assistance.

 - Resources and Assistance for Homeowners and Renters: Information about housing concerns during COVID-19 from the U.S. Department of Housing and Urban Development.
 Free housing advice is also available by calling 800-569-4287.

 - Protecting Your Finances During the Coronavirus Pandemic: Guidance on mortgages, student loans, and financial management from the Consumer Financial Protection Bureau.

 - Avoid Coronavirus Scams: Advice for consumers from the Federal Trade Commission.

 Participating in COVID-19 research

-People who participate in clinical trials and observational studies help scientists better understand COVID-19 and discover new ways to prevent and treat this disease.
-These resources provide information about clinical trials and ways to get involved.
+People who participate in clinical trials and studies help scientists better understand COVID-19 and discover new ways to prevent and treat this disease.
+These resources provide information about clinical research and ways to get involved.

-- Understanding COVID-19 Clinical Trials: General information from NIH about COVID-19 clinical trials, including how they work and the benefits of participation
+- Understanding COVID-19 Clinical Trials: General information from NIH about COVID-19 clinical trials, including how they work and the benefits of participating

 - NIH COVID-19 Research Initiatives: Ongoing efforts from NIH to accelerate research-based solutions in testing, treatments, and vaccines for COVID-19